In this post, we’ll outline a few tried-and-true tips to help employees avoid workplace flu.

 Most of your employees will have had the flu at least once.
 They probably remember it as an uncomfortable experience which, for most of us, ended after a few days.
 When we’re relaxed about flu season, we get careless with the simple steps the CDC says are best at preventing their spread.
 That can be especially deadly for vulnerable populations.
 Skipping your flu shot or carelessly sneezing on a coworker might mean giving the virus to an elderly relative or a pregnant partner, and that can be deadly.

-The stakes are high, but it’s too easy for employees to ignore your regular reminders.
+It’s important that employees stay vigilant about their symptoms, but employees could still be tempted to ignore reminders.
 To break through the noise, come up with creative ways to remind employees of basic flu safety steps like washing hands, covering coughs and sneezes, and staying home.

 Consider the communication channels where employees already hang out.
 An email or Slack channel message might be enough of a reminder for employees to step up their hand washing.
 Push notifications and SMS messages tend to hit even more forcefully, so they can work for critical reminders, like a flu shot.
 If your company has this technology or works with HealthJoy’s equipped benefits experience platform, flu season is the perfect time to put push notifications to use.